sulu/sulu/UPGRADE.md

 `{host}` placeholder in its URL.
 This is not necessary anymore, and if you still do it, it will cause a `host` query parameter to be added to the generated URL.

+### Preview constructor changed

+The constructor of `Preview` has changed.
+The first argument isn't an array of ObjectProviders anymore, instead it's a PreviewObjectProviderPool.

 ## 2.0.3

 When upgrading also have a look at the changes in the